 Several different ideas have been proposed about how this process works, but one especially appealing idea is the “synfire chain” model, in which neurons fire in a chain reaction — each one triggering the next in the sequence, like a cascade of falling dominos.

 An article published in the MIT magazine supports this claim, albeit the whole area is still largely vague.

 The bigger part of the explanation though is easily psychological in nature.
 Namely, it is a behavioristic theory that once we interlink one action with a specific sensation, be that in the concept of emotion, feeling, thought, physical response not necessarily being deliberately controlled- we form a “pattern”.
 The more this “pattern” is repeated the bigger the chance that it sticks.

-This is explained by psychology as well neuroscience, stating that behavioristic triggers are actually very real in terms of having physical properties too.
+This is explained by psychology as well as neuroscience, stating that behavioral triggers are actually very real in terms of having physical properties.

 The more we repeat the pattern, the more one response is associated with another, the more cohesive they become.
-Ultimately, this leads to having dispositions when reacting to a certain circumstance that are seemingly inherent.
+Ultimately, this leads to having dispositions when reacting to a certain circumstance, and these are seemingly inherent.

-And while the entirety of this process can be put under a lens and be scientifically discussed, the concept of applying this knowledge, at least from what we ourselves have experienced, is fairly easy to grasp.
+And while the entirety of this process can be put under a lens and be scientifically discussed, the concept of applying this knowledge, at least from what we ourselves canexperience, is fairly easy to grasp.

 The process of creating habits in 5 steps